-Taylor LeMay is an associate in the North America Litigation & Government Enforcement Practice Group and resides in the Firm's Houston Office.
+Taylor LeMay is an associate in the North America Litigation & Government Enforcement Practice Group in Houston, and is a member of the Firm's globally-ranked international arbitration practice.
 Prior to joining the Firm, Taylor gained valuable insight into federal motion practice and procedure as a law clerk for the Hon.
 Marcia A. Crone of the United States District Court for the Eastern District of Texas.

 In law school, Taylor interned for the Hon.
 Royce C. Lamberth of the United States District Court for the District of Columbia and served on the editorial boards of the Texas Journal of Oil, Gas, and Energy Law and the Texas International Law Journal.

 - Prevailed in ICC arbitration seated in Houston, successfully defending USD 45 million in contract claims related to overseas module transportation in connection with an EPC project in the Middle East, and securing net costs award in client's favor.

 - Secured favorable settlement in defense of claims asserted in Paris-seated ICC arbitration relating to the calculation of the final account and claims for delay and further payment arising out of the construction of an industrial project in France.